dynamic/Dynamic-Cart/README.md

 ## Overview

- Silverstripe module for a simple shopping cart.
-All back office managed by PayPal.
-Requires PayPal Mini Cart Module.
+ Silverstripe module to create a product catalog on your website.
+Functions as an ecommerce platform when SilverStripe MiniCart module is installed, with checkout being managed by PayPal.

 ## Installation ##